wink-link/winklink-doc/docs/en/vrf.md

     - VRFCoordinator contract will verify the random number after receiving the contract
 - Calculate the WIN fee on data requests and claim rewards

-VRFCoordinator contract code is available at [VRFCoordinator.sol](https://github.com/3for/just-link/blob/vrf-dev/tvm-contracts/v1.0/VRF/VRFCoordinator.sol) .
+VRFCoordinator contract code is available at [VRFCoordinator.sol](https://github.com/wink-link/winklink/blob/feature/vrf/tvm-contracts/v1.0/VRF/VRFCoordinator.sol) .

-WIN token address, JustMid contract address and BlockHashStore contract address are needed in the constructor function when deploying an VRFCoordinator contract.
+WIN token address, WinkMid contract address and BlockHashStore contract address are needed in the constructor function when deploying an VRFCoordinator contract.

-For convenience, Nile TestNet has deployed `JustMid` contract and encapsulated the `WIN` token on it.
+For convenience, Nile TestNet has deployed `WinkMid` contract and encapsulated the `WIN` token on it.
 Developers may use this contract address directly without additional deployment.
 Users may also claim test TRX and WIN tokens from the Faucet address provided by Nile TestNet.

 ::: tip Nile Testnet

 - WIN TRC20 Contract Address: `TNDSHKGBmgRx9mDYA9CnxPx55nu672yQw2`
-- JustMid Contract Address: `TFbci8j8Ja3hMLPsupsuYcUMsgXniG1TWb`
+- WinkMid Contract Address: `TFbci8j8Ja3hMLPsupsuYcUMsgXniG1TWb`
 - Testnet Faucet: <https://nileex.io/join/getJoinPage>
   :::